 It has been reported that Atradius has completely withdrawn all credit insurance to the suppliers of Debenhams.
-This is a move that will alarm the retail sector as Debenhams is struggling but it by no means at risk of immediate insolvency.
+This is a move that will alarm the retail sector as Debenhams is struggling, but it by no means they are at risk of immediate insolvency.
 The problem is that the withdrawal of cover can cause a cash crunch as suppliers demand payment up front.
-One of the test of insolvency is the cashflow test.
-So even if the company is profitable it can still become insolvent.
-That said it does look like the credit insurers are reducing their exposure in the retail sector as this comes just a couple of weeks after Arcadia, the company run by the Tycoon Sir Philip Green, also had its cover withdrawn.
+One of the tests of insolvency is the cashflow test.
+So even if the company is profitable, it can still become insolvent.
+That said, it does look like the credit insurers are reducing their exposure in the retail sector as this comes just a couple of weeks after Arcadia, the company run by the Tycoon Sir Philip Green, also had its cover withdrawn.

 One thing for sure is that Michael Ashley is closely watching developments as the biggest shareholder in Debenhams, although he has his hands full with House of Fraser, that he bought out of administration following their CVA.

 CVAs have been deployed repeatedly this year as a vicious downturn grips the high street.
 Any attempts by Debenhams to shed stores may be complicated by its corporate structure.
 The retailer’s property leases are held under several companies, which could force it to undertake more than one CVA at the same time.